 over two hundred and fifty research papers in peer reviewed

-journals, conference proceedings and books chapters on networking,
+journals, conference proceedings, books, and book chapters on networking,

 telecommunications, distributed systems, mobile computing, security